jdrumgole/AWS-spotify/README.md

-AWS glue to build our ETL pipeline that will take a data from staging layer and transfer into our data warehouse once our data warehouse is in place we'll be running a glue crawler that will create a database and populate a table for our database then we'll be using AWS aena to query a data present in a table once everything is set up we can use AWS quick site to to do a visualization and to gain a business Insight out of our data. the data set that will be using in this project is Spotify data set Insight out of our data.Tthe data set consist of five CSV files albums artist Spotify data Spotify features and Spotify tracks Spotify albums consist of details
+AWS glue to build our ETL pipeline that will take a data from staging layer and transfer into our data warehouse once our data warehouse is in place we'll be running a glue crawler that will create a database and populate a table for our database then we'll be using AWS athena to query a data present in a table once everything is set up we can use AWS quick site to to do a visualization and to gain a business Insight out of our data.

+the data set that will be using in this project is Spotify data set Insight out of our data.Tthe data set consist of five CSV files albums artist Spotify data Spotify features and Spotify tracks Spotify albums consist of details